Our Statement of Faith:

 - Our church does not exclude or judge anyone based on personal appearance and lifestyle choices such as clothing, hairstyle, tattoos, piercings, whether to eat meat, whether to drink alcohol or use other mood-altering substances (in moderation), or anything else that does not cause significant harm to oneself or others.

 - You don’t have to be a liberal activist or in some way unusual or countercultural to join our community.
-“Come as you are” — even if that means you wear a suit and tie, are in a heterosexual marriage with children, and even if you are politically conservative.
-(But on that last point, don’t be surprised to hear our pastor criticize the immorality of greed, dishonesty, and lack of compassion among politicians.)
+“Come as you are” — even if that means you wear a suit and tie, are in a heterosexual marriage with children, and even if you are politically conservative (within reason).

 - We don’t believe “Christian” means “other religions have nothing good to offer.”
 In our church, we don’t automatically dismiss or ignore spiritual writings beyond the canonical Bible and the Christian religious tradition.
 Although we consider the Bible to be our primary religious source text, we can talk openly about the wisdom that is found in various sources.
 Truth is truth, no matter the culture or labels.
 Mature Christians understand this, trusting that the Holy Spirit will lead us into all truth.